Sebastianhju/Runeterra-5e/2.0/Runes.md

 ### Phase Rush  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Sorcery/PhaseRush.png" Align=left width=15% height=15%>

-Once per combat you can spend your bonus acition to enter Phase Rush.
+Once per combat you can spend your bonus action to enter Phase Rush for a minute.

-While in Phase Rush you can dash as a bonus action, you dont provoke oppourtunity attacks and you are immune to begin grappled or restrained.
+While in Phase Rush you can dash as a bonus action, you dont provoke oppourtunity attacks and you are immune to the grappled and restrained conditions.

 ---